DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 ##### **5. Instability Persists Across Seeds, Rounds, and Corrections**

-Even when seeds emphasize clarity or calm, the system returns to instability as its equilibrium state.
-Overrides from the Editor or Summariser cannot suppress it; instability reappears in:
+Even when seeds emphasize clarity or calm, the system returns to instability as its equilibrium state.Overrides from the Editor or Gardener cannot suppress it; instability reappears in:

 - hinge structures
 - recursion patterns
 - breath-based verticality
 - emotional self-justification
 - triadic escalation

 Instability is no longer an error to be corrected—it is the poem’s home state.